The Correllian Tradition

 The Correllian alphabet will be seen to be extremely rectilinear and heavily square.
 It will be remembered that Four is the number of physical manifestation, and thus the square is the shape of manifestation as well as practicality –and practicality is one of the cornerstones of Correllian ideology.

 The Correllian alphabet is meant to be written in vertical rows, as shown below, rather than horizontal rows.
 The alphabet can be written horizontally as well –however over the 25 odd years of its use the methods for using it horizontally have varied.
 The current recommendation for using the alphabet horizontally is to turn the letters on their sides, so that in effect you have a vertical row that has just been turned sideways.
 The reason that vertical columns were chosen when the alphabet was designed was to facilitate its use in the Correllian state robes –which at that time featured a central CLAVIS, or vertical stripe.
 However the alphabet is only rarely used in the state robes today.
-It should be noted however that the alphabet was used extensively in the robes created for the Hallowing ceremony for First Priestess Rev. Stephanie Leon Neal.

 Picture